Preventative Strategies using Nutritional supplements and Botanical Medicine to Support Wellness, Stress & Hair Loss.

 - Head Massage/ Cold Water therapy can improve blood circulation and contract the arrector pili muscle which anchors the hair follicle.
 This helps to reduce hair shedding when hair brushing and pulling.

-There are four types of common coronaviruses (229E, NL63, OC43 and HKU1) that are associated with the common cold that affects most individuals at some time in their life.
+The common cold coronaviruses (229E, NL63, OC43 and HKU1) affects most individuals at some time in their life.
 The typical coronavirus infection is short-lived with symptoms such as a runny nose, headache, cough, sore throat, fever and a general feeling of being unwell.
 In compromised individuals, the elderly, the young and those with a compromised immune system or other severe health issues, the common coronaviruses can cause bronchitis or pneumonia.(1)

 Human coronaviruses are commonly spread from direct contact between an infected person to others through:(1)